LagoVista/docs/PipelineModules/Listener.md

 # Listeners

-Each Solution must have at a minimum one listener, a listeners primary responsibility is to monitor a message source for incoming messages and hand them off to the [Planner](Planner.md) to determine how the message should be processed.
+Each solution must have at a minimum one listener.
+A listener's primary responsibility is to monitor a message source for incoming messages and hand them off to the [Planner](Planner.md) to determine how the message should be processed.

 The following standard listener types are supported and can be configured to meet your needs: